maxmarcon/live_select/README.md

 shows the messages and events that your `LiveView` receives.
 For each event or message, the app shows the function head of the callback that your LiveView needs to implement in order to handle the event.

+## Contribute 🤝

+Contributions are very welcome!

+Use `mix test` to run the entire test suite, which is subdivided into 3 main files:

+* `test/live_select/component_test.exs` - everything that can be tested by rendering the component statically
+* `test/live_select_test.exs` - tests for `single` mode that require a running LiveView
+* `test/live_select_tags_test.exs` - tests for `tags` mode that require a running LiveView

+Tests that require a LiveView use the showcase app as the parent LiveView.

 ## Roadmap 🛣️

 - [X] Add `package.json` to enable `import live_select from "live_select"`